 The Honda Accord is a premium alternative to mainstream saloons.
 It's not the largest car in its class, but it's luxurious and well equipped

-It's available as either a saloon or estate, but there's no hatchback alternative unfortunately.
+As it's star has waned, the Honda Accord now sits somewhere between more mainstream saloons such as the Ford Mondeo, Vauxhall Insignia and Volkswagen Passat.
+The Honda Accord is available as either a Tourer saloon or estate, but there's no hatchback alternative unfortunately.
 Practicality isn't a strong point for the Honda Accord, either, with boot size and rear legroom failing to match that of its competitors.

 Our choice: Accord 2.2 i-DTEC ES 4dr

-The Honda Accord received a maximum five-star rating in the Euro NCAP crash safety tests, making it one of the safest cars in its class.
-All models get lots of safety equipment, too, including electronic stability control (ESP), six airbags and anti-whiplash front headrests all as standard.
+In terms of safety, the Honda Accord is one of the safest cars in its class thanks to a top score of five-stars in the Euro NCAP crash safety tests.
+All models in the Honda Accord range get lots of safety equipment, including electronic stability control (ESP), six airbags and anti-whiplash front headrests all as standard.
 Meanwhile, optional extras include lane keep assist and adaptive cruise control.

 In short, Honda definitely has a lot of catching up to do in this department, with most rivals offering stop-start or turbo petrol engine technology to boost their efficiency numbers.